akiran703/Lunar_Landing_Demo/README.md

 # Lunar_Landing_Demo
-My notebook of me exploring RL for the first time
+My code of me exploring RL for the first time, specifically with the Lunar Landing env from openAI GYM